facebook/docusaurus/docs/getting-started-publishing.md

 npm i -g now
 ```

-2. Run a single command inside the directory if your project:
+2. Run a single command inside the root directory of your project:

 ```bash
 now